supermarin/Smart-Scroll-View/README.markdown

 ## Usage
     - #import the SmartScrollview.h
     - Extend the SmartScrollView in your ViewController.h
-    - In the InterfaceBuilder, wire the scroll view outlet
+    - In the InterfaceBuilder, wire the scrollView outlet (if not using IB, self.scrollView = theScrollView)

 ## iPhone / iPad support
 It works for both iPhone/iPad, and all you have to do is extend the controller and wire your scrollView outlet in the Interface Builder.